cjerdonek/molt/README.md

 instantly using [Mustache](http://mustache.github.com/)-based
 project templates.

-You can use Molt to decrease the amount of boiler-plate code you need to write when starting any new project: the README, copyright notices, license info, logging configuration, test harness, packaging information (i.e. setup.py in the case of Python), .gitignore, directory hierarchy, etc.
+You can use Molt to decrease the amount of boilerplate code you need to write when starting any new project: the README, copyright notices, license info, logging configuration, test harness, packaging information (i.e. setup.py in the case of Python), .gitignore, directory hierarchy, etc.

+A minimal sample usage looks like--

+    $ molt -c path_to_config.json path_to_template_dir/

 Molt is written in [Python](http://www.python.org/) and follows the [Groome](http://cjerdonek.github.com/groome/) rules for Mustache-based